abcardoso/abcardoso/README.md

-- 👋 Hi, I’m @abcardoso, a **Technical Program Manager** passionate about all those new paradigms such as cloud containers and serverless development.
+- 👋 Hi, I’m @abcardoso, a **Project / Program Manager** passionate about all those new paradigms such as cloud containers and serverless development.
 - 👀 I’m interested in **Cloud Management** concepts and distributed **team builder** techniques.
 - 🌱 I’m currently learning **GCP (Google Cloud)**
 - 💞️ I’m looking to collaborate on projects related to GCP, containers, Kubernetes, Docker, the challenges to managing all tasks remotely, and also **keep teams motivated**.